Red liquor. Green power.

 Green electricity project

-Tembec’s new CAD 273 million green electricity facility at Temiscaming is now producing steam for mill processes and generating power that it is delivering to the Provincial utility, Hydro-Québec, through a 25-year supply contract.
-The centerpiece is an ANDRITZ SulfitePower boiler and electrical turbine with a generating capacity of just over 60 MW.
-The boiler burns “red liquor,” which is a co-product of the ammonia-based sulfite manufacturing process at the mill.
+Tembec’s new boiler and turbine-generator is now producing steam for mill processes and generating power for the Provincial utility.
+The centerpiece of the investment is an ANDRITZ SulphitePower boiler and electrical turbine with a generating capacity of just over 60 MW.
+Once fully optimized, the new equipment will reduce the mill’s SO2 emissions by 70%.

 Best available technology

-“Sulfite mills are few and far between in Canada,” Cousineau says.
-“The last recovery boilers in North America for sulfite mills were installed in the late 1970s.
-ANDRITZ has done considerable work since then by installing sulfite boilers and chemical recovery units around the world.
-ANDRITZ has strongly promoted its design to the point that we believe it is the best available technology.”
+The Temiscaming mill produces “red liquor,” a co-product of its ammonia-based sulphite pulping process.
+“The last recovery boilers in North America for sulphite mills were installed in the late 1970s,” Cousineau says.
+“ANDRITZ has done considerable work since then, installing sulphite recovery units around the world.
+We believe the ANDRITZ design is the best available technology.”

 Simplified operations and maintenance

-Turner and Guénette agree that the boiler is a much-needed addition.
-“The SO2emissions from any sulfite mill must be tightly controlled,” they say.
+Trevor Turner and Dan Guénette, now both Head Operators, were involved with the project from the beginning.
+“The SO2 emissions from any sulphite mill must be tightly controlled,” they say.
 “This boiler does that superbly.
-This is a great thing for the environment and the local community.
+Life for our operators is now simplified.
 The boiler runs well and stabilizes quickly.
 We can adjust liquor flows and air ratios based on pulp mill needs, with most of the operation in automatic mode.”

-Dottori says the team made a lot of very good decisions in terms of equipment selection.
-“Our digesters and the board machine are performing better because of the solid and stable steam supply we are delivering to them.
-The boiler is big and robust, with spare capacity at the moment.
-It burns difficult liquors quite effectively.
+Dottori knows his team made a lot of very good decisions in terms of equipment selection.
+“Our digesters and the board machine are performing better because of the solid and stable steam supply we are delivering to them,” he says.
+“The boiler is big and robust, with spare capacity, and it burns difficult liquors quite effectively.
 We’re still optimizing, but overall we are happy.”